Connect with us

 But when you are part of the landscape, you know neither.

-You are simply…there.
+You are simply… there.

 Waiting for something.

-People who are there, waiting for someone else to react, to tell them what to do, where to go – they aren’t part of the team, they aren’t engaged, they aren’t looking to jump in.
+People who are there, waiting for someone else to react, to tell them what to do, where to go – they aren’t part of the team, aren’t engaged, aren’t looking to jump in.

-They are there waiting, holding back and not ready to take a leap or to contribute.
+They are there waiting, holding back, and not ready to take a leap or to contribute.

 Or maybe they aren’t sure.